Operation Round Up

 It’s your choice… If you do not wish to contribute, just call us at 218-732-3377 or toll free at 1-888-713-3377 and tell us that you wish to opt out of Operation Round Up.

 The Operation Round Up Trust Board is separate from the Itasca-Mantrap Board of Directors.
 Seven local people are appointed to the Operation Round Up Board of Directors.
 Twice a year, they will review applications for grants and disburse the funds.

 Application Guidelines and Process:

 Please do not retype the form or copy and paste if you use this application.
 If more room is needed to explain your project, you may attach additional documents.

 Grants will be awarded to non-profit or community-based organizations that demonstrate a commitment to enhancing the quality of life in the region.
 Contributions will be distributed primarily in the local area served by Itasca-Mantrap.
 Projects should fit one or more of these categories: Community Service, Education, Youth, Community Economic Assistance and the Environment.

 Grants will not be made for lobbying, political and religious organizations, veteran, fraternal and labor organizations, fund raising dinners, raffles, capital fund campaigns, advertising or ongoing operational expenses.

 Applications for the Trust are available at Itasca-Mantrap's office or may be downloaded here.
-The application deadline is March 15 and September 15 each year.
-Shortly after those dates, the Operation Round Up Trust Board will review the applications received and authorize disbursements to organizations that meet the qualifications according to the Bylaws of the Operation Round Up Trust.
+The application deadline is March 16, 2020.
+Shortly after this date, the Operation Round Up Trust Board will review the applications received and authorize disbursements to organizations that meet the qualifications according to the Bylaws of the Operation Round Up Trust.
 After opening the grant application, you can fill it out on the screen, click the print button at the bottom, sign it and mail it to the address at the bottom of the application.